bagaderohit/headlamp/README.md

 ├── day5-plugins-extensions/
 └── README.md
 ```
+🚀 5‑Day Headlamp Learning Series
+🔹 Day 1 — Installing Headlamp
+Learn how to install Headlamp using Helm, verify resources, and access the UI.
+➡️ day1-installation/

 ## Quick Start
 - Start with `day1-installation/` to install Headlamp via Helm and access the UI.